Do you want to know what a first cousin is? In this post, find the definition of first cousin and exactly how a first cousin is related to you.

 My mother came from a really big family and my father came from a small one.
 On my dad’s side of the family, I only have one cousin.

 On my mom’s side of the family, I have about fifteen first cousin cousins!
-In fact, I may have miscounted because I have so many.
+In fact, I may have miscounted because I have so many and I don’t know all of them very well because of a large age difference.

 Can first cousins get married?

-In most places, it is somewhat taboo for first cousins to marry.
-This is the case even though it is legal in about half of the states in the US.
+In most places, it is generally considered taboo for first cousins to marry.
+Even though the practice is generally frowned upon in the United States, it remains legal in about half of US states.

-Even so, many countries around the world have discouraged first cousin marriage through legal, cultural, and religious means.
+Even though genetic problems are still unlikely among children born to first cousins, the risk of issues does increase.
+This may be why many countries around the world have discouraged first cousin marriage through legal, cultural, and religious means.

 Prior to modern times, it was much more common for first cousins to marry.
-Geographical limitations means that people had less variety to choose from for potential mates.
+Geographical limitations means that people had less variety to choose from for potential mates, which means that there has been a considerable amount of marriage between first cousins.

 In addition, marriage between first cousins also gave families advantages.
-Economic and political power could be kept in the family if cousins married.
+Economic and political power could be kept in the family if cousins married, which might explain some famous first cousin marriages.

 Most of us can look in our family trees and find evidence of first cousin marriage.
 In my own family tree, I only have to go back five generations to one set of great-great-great grandparents.